2b-t/docker-realtime/ReadMe.md

 $ sudo ./compile_kernel_preemptrt.sh 5.10.78-rt55
 ```

-This might be helpful for deploying the code automatically.
+This might be helpful for deploying a new kernel automatically on a remote system.
 The possible version numbers can be found at [here](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).

 ### 1.2 Setting up real-time privileges